zuhlke/engineering-posts/drafts/staying-ahead-of-the-competition-with-htap.md

 # What are the benefits of using HTAP?

-- **Real-time analysis of data**: Real-time analysis of data: An insurance company implemented HTAP to enable real-time risk analysis and significantly improved their analytical query performance from 50x to 200x.
+- **Real-time analysis of data**: An insurance company implemented HTAP to enable real-time risk analysis and significantly improved their analytical query performance from 50x to 200x.
 This is just one example of the true power of real-time data in a competitive business environment where quick decisions are crucial.
 HTAP facilitates real-time analytics, enabling businesses to make informed decisions faster.

 - **Reduce complexity**: Forrester Research estimates that by 2024, the number of enterprises adopting HTAP seeking a common data platform that is easier to manage will double.
 Many companies are looking for alternatives because managing multiple data sources, systems, and processes is a challenging task with a lot of pitfalls.
 By having all the data stored in a single database, businesses can easily access, analyze, and manage their data.
 When using HTAP, companies can ensure that they have a single source of truth for their data.
 Having a single copy of the data simplifies data management and reduces the risk of errors and inconsistencies.